Join our Board of Trustees

-We need a Board that reflects and represents the people we support, the communities we work in and the voices we champion.
-We would therefore particularly welcome applicants with lived experience, or working knowledge, of victims’ services or any aspect of the criminal justice system.
+We are looking for Trustees who reflect and represent the people and communities we support, and the voices we champion.
+Therefore, we particularly welcome applications from individuals with a lived experience, or working knowledge, of crime, victims’ services or the criminal justice system.
 We welcome applicants from all backgrounds, experience and industries that can help us ensure we deliver the best service to all our diverse service users.

-We are continually working to improve diversity on our Board and welcome all applicants but particularly welcome applications from candidates from minority communities.
-You don’t need to have been a trustee before, or have held a senior position, and we welcome applicants of all ages.
+We are continually working to improve diversity on our Board and welcome all applicants but particularly from candidates from minority communities.
+You do not need to have been a trustee before, or have held a senior position, and we welcome applicants of all ages.
 We provide a comprehensive induction on appointment as well as ongoing training to all our trustees.

 This is a rewarding role in which the successful applicant will make a positive difference to people who have been affected by crime and traumatic events.

 As a Trustee you will…